eladelrom/poet/effectiveidea/_posts/nglue.md

 ![nglue logo](https://raw.github.com/EladElrom/poet/ei-pages/effectiveidea/public/images/nglue-logo.jpg)

-`Angularjs` is all about creating re-usable modules and utilizing declarative templates with data-binding, MVW / MVVM / MVC, dependency injection architecture to help simplify building complex modules.
-Angular have all that we need to build modules and scale, however the angular framework is not there to standardize how to glue these modules together to form an app and scale, so although the out of the box components can be scaled it's up to every developer to figure out how.
+Angularjs original intention was all about creating re-usable modules and utilizing declarative templates with data-binding, using design patterns (MVW / MVVM / MVC), utilizing dependency injection architecture to help simplify building complex modules.
+Angular have all that you need to build modules and scale, however the angular framework didn't standardize how to glue these modules together to form an app and scale, it's up to every developer to figure out how to scale a project.
-Angular comes vanilla flavor so you can create your own implementation, however figuring out how to architecting a large scale Angular project is not as simple and many developers are facing with the same challenge.
+Figuring out how to architect a large scale Angular project is not a simple task as one would think and many developers are facing with the same challenge on how to scale.

+I have seen few projects and articles that attempted to solve the problem such as generator-angular, ng-boilerplate as well as few blog posts that addressing scaling large Angular project.

+1. (generator-angular)[https://github.com/yeoman/generator-angular] - is a generator to give you scaffolding for creating angular modules.
+2. ng-boilerplate - as the name suggest it's a boilerplate code for creating an angular project.

+Although the information is relevant and helpful on certain project, it doesn't fit all projects, since sometimes you are not looking to build a website and don't want and/or need a whole boilerplate overhead.
+Using generator-angular helps creating an agular module but it falls short on glue few modules together.

 ## Architecture challenge

-Architecting your project is not an easy task since you need to take into account many things such as the size of the project, business requirement, team members and much more.
+Architecting your project is not an easy task, since you need to take into account many things such as the size of the project, business requirement, team size and much more.
 Than thinking about optimization adds another layer to the challenge, since adding any boilerplate code can increase the size of your project significantly and can result in large memory footprint, at the same time many times the project you’re working on will be handled by more than one developer.

 The angularjs framework is a library that provides architecture to an application.
 The framework library is built upon sets of components.
 The component sets encapsulated the functionality that you can use and implement.
 Unknowingly you set architecture in your application just by using the component sets.
 These component sets are making explicit calls through their interfaces, which creates the functionality.
 This type of architecture is common and I am sure you heard the term before, inversion of control (IoC) and Dependency Injection (DI).